pygraz/ghp-website/docs/index.md

 We are open for everyone and are looking forward to meeting you!

+## ATTENTION : UPDATE

+:material-account-alert: Due to sickness of our speaker todays talk is canceled!

+The meeting will take place, but without a talk.

-## Next meeting: "Modern ops in Python"
+## Not today: "Modern ops in Python"

 Bring up a Kubernetes cluster from the ground up, using Pulumi for Infra-as-(Python)Code, as well as good practices for hosting (Python) applications on it.